Everything You Need to Know About B2B Mid-Funnel Content

 I’ll admit, when I first heard the term “automation,” I immediately thought it would be cold and robotic.
 The opposite is the case.
 Tools like drip programs, lists, tags, and rules in Pardot, and smart lists and snippets in Marketo, make it easy to organize segments of your audience to speak to them in a targeted and engaging way.
 Act-On goes a step further, allowing marketers to sort by company attribute (title, department, location), behavior, or timeframe.

 Meaningful data supports automation’s role in fueling the mid-funnel portion of your content strategy.
 Automated emails have a 119 percent higher open rate than broadcast emails; nurtured leads make 47 percent bigger purchases.
-Businesses are catching on fast, as 84 percent of top-performing companies either are or are planning to use marketing automation by the end of 2015 .
+Businesses are catching on fast.
+According to 2022 Oracle research, companies that use marketing automation software see a 451% increase in qualified leads.

 For further examples of what to do and not to do in the automated mid-funnel, just look in your inbox.
 You’ll quickly be able to differentiate the companies that have effectively automated you into their systems—and responded to your behavior—from those that have you on blast.